Need Help? Let's Talk

 Nepal Homestay Tour around Pokhara

-Pokhara is the most beautiful city in Nepal and the top spot to visit for tourists and adventure geeks.
+Pokhara is the most beautiful city in Nepal and the top spot for tourists and adventure geeks to visit.
 Pokhara serves some of the best Nepal homestay tours.
 The most famous homestay in Pokhara is the Ecovillage homestay.

 There, you can encounter home-like experiences.
-You can get a view of the mountain from the homestay.
-You can wear the traditional dress of different cultures and click the picture.
+From the homestay, you can see the mountain.
+You can wear traditional dress of different cultures and click pictures.

 Local Farm House in Gundu